skyrockets-21/skyrockets-21.github.io/_pages/about.md

 Recent Updates:
 ---
-**[Hackathon] August 2023**: I am attending the [Emory Health AI Bias Datathon '23](https://emory.healthdatathon.com/) from the 18th to 21st organized by the Emory University School of Medicine 🤓😎!
+**🏆 August 2023**: Our team has been awarded thrid place at the [Emory Health AI Bias Datathon '23](https://emory.healthdatathon.com/) organized by the Emory University School of Medicine 🤓😎!

-**[Award] August 2023**: Our project "ROAD System: Reducing Opioid Overdoses and Deaths in PA" has been selected by an audience of healthcare professionals and patient advocates for People's Choice Award at the [Health Care Redesign Expo](https://www.patientsafetytech.com/pghexpo).
+**🏆 August 2023**: Our project "ROAD System: Reducing Opioid Overdoses and Deaths in PA" has been selected by an audience of healthcare professionals and patient advocates for People's Choice Award at the [Health Care Redesign Expo](https://www.patientsafetytech.com/pghexpo).
 Kudos to my best patient safety fellows 🥳!

-**[Award] July 2023**: I am excited to share that our team of Healthcare and ML domain experts has been shortlisted as Finalist of the [Generative AI Innovation Incubator at CMU - Medicine and Public Health Track](https://www.cs.cmu.edu/generative-ai/hackathons)!
+**🏆 July 2023**: I am excited to share that our team of Healthcare and ML domain experts has been shortlisted as Finalist of the [Generative AI Innovation Incubator at CMU - Medicine and Public Health Track](https://www.cs.cmu.edu/generative-ai/hackathons)!

 **[Conference] June 2023**: I will be attending the [AIMI Symposium](https://aimi.stanford.edu/aimisymposium/agenda) in person organized by the Stanford Center for Artificial Intelligence in Medicine and Imaging (AIMI Center) at Stanford University 🤓😎!

-**[Award] June 2023**: Our team has been selected as Top 3 in the Machine Learning Category in the [SAS Hackathon](https://www.sas.com/sas/events/hackathon.html) 🥳🏅!
+**🏆 June 2023**: Our team has been selected as Top 3 in the Machine Learning Category in the [SAS Hackathon](https://www.sas.com/sas/events/hackathon.html) 🥳🏅!

-**[Award] May 2023**: Passionate about Responsible AI in Healthcare, I have been selected by the Jewish Healthcare Foundation as a [Feinstein Patient Safety Fellow](https://www.patientsafetytech.com/fellowship/) to work on patient safety issues in the US 💪!
+**🏆 May 2023**: Passionate about Responsible AI in Healthcare, I have been selected by the Jewish Healthcare Foundation as a [Feinstein Patient Safety Fellow](https://www.patientsafetytech.com/fellowship/) to work on patient safety issues in the US 💪!

 **[Research] April 2023**: I have been selected to participate in an ML in Healthcare summer research camp at UIUC and I am happy to have Professor [Jimeng Sun](https://sunlab.org/). and Ph.D. student [Zhen Lin](https://zlin7.github.io) as my advisors 🔥!